Esophageal Cancer

 Esophageal cancer starts at the inside lining of the esophagus and spreads outward through the other layers as it grows.
 The two most common forms of esophageal cancer are named for the type of cells that become malignant:

-The National Cancer Institute estimates that some 22,370 people in the United States will be diagnosed with esophageal cancer in 2024, and 16,130 people will die of the disease.
-The average five-year survival rate is about 22 percent.
+The National Cancer Institute estimates that some 22,370 people in the United States were diagnosed with esophageal cancer in 2024, and 16,130 people died of the disease.
+The five-year relative survival rate is about 22%.